 Fig. 7 illustrates the functional diagram of a Processing-IED with the major function blocks only.
-As depicted in Fig. 7, processing IED has two separate real-time threads implemented using RTOS.
-These threads are executed in parallel, such that Processing-IED can send or receive IEC 61850 messages at the same time.
-Thread-1 functions are executed for sending IEC 61850 messages at regular interval; whereas, thread-2 captures IEC 61850 message and computes total RTT/message delay over the wireless LAN.
-As a part of thread-1, each IEC 61850 message has following IEC 61850 compliance WLAN settings: i) WLAN Medium Access Control (MAC) address; ii) Basic Service Set (BSS) ID; iii) EtherType / IEC 61850 based Application ID (AppID); and iv) unique message ID/counter.
-WLAN MAC addresses specify source and destination MAC addresses, and BSS ID is applied according to Access Point (AP) of wireless LAN.
+As depicted in Fig. 7, the processing IED has two separate real-time threads implemented using RTOS.
+These threads are executed in parallel, such that Processing-IED can send or receive IEC 61850 messages simultaneously.
+Thread-1 functions are executed for sending IEC 61850 messages at regular intervals, whereas thread-2 captures the IEC 61850 message and computes the total RTT/message delay over the WLAN.
+As part of thread-1, each IEC 61850 message has the following IEC 61850 compliance WLAN settings: 1) WLAN medium access control (MAC) address; 2) basic service set (BSS) ID; 3) EtherType/IEC 61850-based Application ID (AppID); and 4) unique message ID/counter.
+WLAN MAC addresses specify source and destination MAC addresses, and BSS ID is applied according to AP of the WLAN.